NS Basic: Example code

-Retired Products
+Retired products

 NSBasic/Newton, the company's first product, was released on July 1, 1994, and retired in 2002. for the Apple Newton MessagePad.
 It runs entirely on Newton OS devices.
 In 1997 it was joined by NewtCard, a Newton HyperCard analogue sold separately.
 The last version of NS Basic/Newton released was 3.61 in 1998.

 NSBasic/CE was released in 1998 and retired in February, 2013.
 The last version of NSBasic/CE was 8.2.0, released in March, 2010.

 NSBasic/Palm was released in 2000 and was retired in 2013.
 The last version of NSBasic/Palm was 7.0.0, released in February, 2009.

 NSBasic/Symbian was released in August, 2008.
 It was retired in January, 2010.

 NSBasic/Desktop was released in 2005 and was retired in 2013.
 The last version of NS Basic/Desktop was 4.0.0, released in June, 2009.

-Mobile Application Development
+Mobile application development

 The company also undertakes custom development for companies who need applications for mobile devices, such as iPhone, Android, BlackBerry, Windows Mobile, and Palm OS.
 Applications can be developed for just one platform or for multiple platforms.